+An aortic aneurysm is a bulge in the wall of the aorta.
 The aorta is the body's largest artery.
-It carries blood from the heart and delivers it to the rest of the body.
-The aorta travels through the chest and the abdomen.
-An aortic aneurysm is a weak, bulging area in the wall of the aorta.
-The bulging develops from a weakness or defect in the aortic wall.
-It tends to get bigger with time.
+It carries blood from the heart to the rest of the body.
+The aorta goes through the chest and the abdomen.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.